The Elephant Man| 1980

 The wonderfully decrepit Victorian railway station where Merrick arrives back in London after his escape from the freak show is the old Liverpool Street Station, Bishopsgate, EC2.
 A commuter station, servicing Essex (with the Great Eastern Line), East Anglia and Stansted Airport, the terminus was given a radical makeover, including some rebuilding, as part of the massive Broadgate development in the eighties.

 The bright, airy concourse is hardly recognisable as the smoke-blackened, 19th-century edifice at which John Merrick (John Hurt), arriving back in London from the continent, is chased by a roaring mob down into the toilets.

-The decayed Victorian splendour of the station would have been reason enough to film here, but Liverpool Street really is where Merrick arrived from Brussels.
+The decayed Victorian splendour of the station would have been reason enough to film here, but Liverpool Street is where the real Merrick arrived from Brussels.
 Look up at the delicate wrought iron spider webs to imagine what the station once looked like, and at the sparkly clean brickwork and gothicky windows above Platform 1 to see the shell of the building as it was in the movie.